nt246/NTRES6940-data-science/README.md

 Prior experience with R will be advantageous, but is not essential.
 We will try to make the material accessible to people from a diversity of backgrounds.
 If you have never worked in R before, we recommend working through the following tutorials prior to the course:

+### Course format

 ### Course materials
+All assigned readings are freely available online and will be linked to from the course website.
+We will draw from a variety of sources

 ### Code of conduct

 ### Tentative schedule (subject to adjustment)